 When the folks at HomeSnacks analyze a place to live, we look at statistics you can find anywhere online.
 You can get any demographic on anyone out there.
 You only have to sort it and look at it a certain way.

+For this analysis we took into account the — U.S. Census’s 2014-2018 ACS.
 The census compiles the best set of geographical data on for populations in each state.

 We combined their data with College Scorecard data and the FBI to reach the following set of items: